The NBA finally appears willing to consider expansion. For Seattle, that’s genuine cause for excitement.

 So that’s why Silver’s comments Monday in his annual preseason news conference, that the league has started to “dust off” analyses of the economic and competitive impacts of expansion, resonated so deeply here.
 And why his phrasing — “I think I’ve always said that it’s sort of the manifest destiny of the league that you expand at some point” — couldn’t help but set off metaphorical fireworks among the Sonics faithful.

-Silver doused a little bit of the enthusiasm by saying that the league is
+Silver doused a little bit of the enthusiasm by saying the league is

 “certainly not to the point that expansion is on the front burner.”
-But the fact that it’s on the burner at all is huge news.
+But the fact that it’s on a burner at all is huge news.

 And what makes this more than just idle chatter is the coronavirus pandemic that has wreaked havoc on the finances of the league.
 Silver also said that having no or limited fans for the upcoming season could cut revenues by 40%.
 Considering that leaguewide losses have already been pegged at $1 billion coming off the disrupted 2019-20 season, even the billionaire owners could well be feeling the pinch.